ghenzler/sling-org-apache-sling-starter-startup/README.md

 Provides a module providing a nicer user experience during startup of the Sling Starter application.

+The content of the starting page may be customized for the purposes of branding or providing more specific site specific information.
+To provide a custom page you may install a fragment bundle to this host bundle that contains a custom_index.html file in the root of the bundle.

 This module is part of the [Apache Sling](https://sling.apache.org) project.